programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Adding the Information Panels and Map

 Now we will add some planes.
 We want the information panels to face the camera, and the default planes do this.
-However, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.
+In addition, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.

 'Math' is a JavaScript object, which has properties, including Math.PI (ie π, 3.141), and methods, including Math.random() (used later in the lesson).
-See the (mdn web docs)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math] for more properties and methods.
+See the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for more properties and methods.
 Three.js uses radians for its rotational units.
 As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
-Rotation occurs in the counter-clockwise direction (when you are 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel faceing upwards.
+Rotation occurs in the counter-clockwise direction (when you are 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.

 We will give the planes image ‘textures’ that contain text describing the individual artefacts.
 These textures are jpeg and png files and they all have pixels dimensions of 2<sup>n</sup> by 2<sup>n</sup>, eg 4096 × 2048.
 This helps with efficient rendering.
 Large image files will take longer to load and may not load at all.
 By default only one side (the 'front') of a panel is textured.
 Here the dimensions of the panels match the image texture dimensions, in situations where they do not, different options, including image tiling can be used.
 The use of images with text (created and exported from any graphics program such as Affinity Designer or PowerPoint) is one way to show text.
 There are [alternatives](https://threejs.org/docs/index.html#manual/en/introduction/Creating-text).